 The excitement for the Bicentennial celebration fueled interest in these new coins.
 The Treasury Department asked the National Sculpture Society to conduct a design contest among its nationwide membership, impanel a jury of experts to judge the entries and submit several designs for each denomination to the Secretary of the Treasury.

 The obverse of the Washington quarter, Kennedy half dollar, and Eisenhower dollar would remain the same, except they would possess the dual date of 1776-1976.
-The reverse would feature winning designs on the Washington quarter by Jack L. Ahr, the Kennedy half-dollar featured Seth Huntington's design, and Dennis R Williams' design on the Eisenhower dollar.
+The reverse would feature winning designs on the Washington quarter by Jack L. Ahr, while the Kennedy half-dollar featured Seth Huntington's design, and Dennis R. Williams' design went on the Eisenhower dollar.

 To ensure that all Americans had access to these commemorative coins and to discourage hoarding, production of these 1976 dated coins began in the prior year on July 4, 1975.
 Over the next year and a half, the mint produced billions of these coins.
 Additionally, special finishes and silver compositions were created specifically for coin collectors.

 Total mintages for business strike coins of the 1976 Bicentennial quarters comprised the following:

 - 1776-1976 copper-nickel clad from Philadelphia (no mintmark): 809,784,016

 - 1776-1976-D copper-nickel clad from Denver: 860,118,839

 Three special edition coins were specifically marketed to coin collectors.
 These included the following: